CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 * User can be more organise in completing his/her tasks
 * User will not miss out on any tasks
+* can be shared among multiple users
+* useful for individuals and groups
+* can be seen and edit across platforms

 Cons:

 * there are plenty of other task manager application out there
 * will only be used by someone that is not lazy in managing their task
+* only work if willing to constantly update and rearrange the task

 **Iphone Calendar**